 Are after-tax Roth contributions right for me?

-Below are some general statements that may help you decide if after-tax Roth contributions are right for you.
-Because everyone’s tax situation is unique, it is recommended that you speak to an investment advisor or Fidelity Retirement Planner before making any significant changes to your retirement savings.
+Below are some general statements that may help you decide if Roth contributions are right for you.
+Because everyone’s tax situation is unique, it is recommended that you speak to an investment advisor or a Fidelity Workplace Financial Consultant before making any significant changes to your retirement savings.

-You might want to make after-tax Roth contributions if you:
+You might benefit from Roth contributions if you:

 - Want qualified tax-free distributions in retirement.

 - Cannot have a Roth IRA due to IRS income restrictions, but want a pool of tax-free money to draw from in retirement.

 - Want to pass on assets tax-free to heirs.

-- Have a long retirement horizon that will allow time to accumulate significant tax-free earnings
+- Have a long retirement horizon that will allow time to accumulate tax-free earnings

-You might want to make tax-deferred contributions if you:
+You might benefit from tax-deferred contributions if you:

 - Want to lower your current taxes.

 - Are close to retirement, expect to start taking distributions, and don’t have several years to wait for compounding of Roth contribution earnings to make up for the tax liability paid when Roth contributions are deducted from your paycheck.

 - Don’t think you will meet the criteria for Roth distributions to be tax-free (for example, if the account won’t be open for at least 5 years and you won’t be at least age 59½ or disabled or deceased when a distribution is taken, then the earnings will not be tax-free).